 Why Your Agency Needs To Start Call Tracking for Your Client

 Keeping track of your client's leads is important.
 Phone calls, after all, are notoriously high-intent actions.
-There are many lead tracking tools out there, but one lesser-known method is using call tracking software to monitor your client’s phone calls.
+There are many lead tracking tools out there, but one lesser-known method is using call tracking software to monitor your client’s calls.

 Andrew Doyle SEO & Adwords Specialist at Doyle Digital helped us with a perfect scenario of why you need call tracking and how to convince your client.

 Here Is the Scenario, as Presented by Andrew:

 I pitched call tracking not too long ago to a bathroom renovation client.